iimez/lllms/README.md

 #### JavaScript APIs

+To integrate lllms directly with your application, you can use either the higher level `startLLMs` or the lower level `LLMPool`.
+For the latter check out [./examples/pool](./examples/pool.js).

-See [./src/server.ts](./src/server.ts) for ways to integrate with existing HTTP servers.
+To attach lllms to your existing (express, or any other) web server see [./examples/express-openai](./examples/express-openai.js) and [./examples/node-server](./examples/node-server.js).
+See [./src/server.ts](./src/server.ts) for more ways to integrate with existing HTTP servers.

-To integrate with web servers other than express use the `LLMServer` + `createOpenAIRequestHandlers`.

-If you're not interested in a HTTP API and just want to use LLMs within your node application check out these [./examples](./examples) for usage of the lower-level LLMServer and the underlying LLMPool.

 The highest level API, to spin up a standalone server: